 The carrying value of trade and other receivables approximates fair value as these are short-term in nature and not subject to material changes in credit risk and fair value.

-The trade and other receivables is prepaid expenditure - which is a non-financial asset, and expected credit losses are not applicable.
+The trade and other receivables balance is made up of prepaid expenditure, which is a non-financial asset, and expected credit losses are not applicable.